The Fathercraft Baby Essentials List, 0-6 months

-Diaper rash cream is an inevitability for any baby who wears diapers.
-Eventually, your baby is going to get irritated, and diaper rash cream is the answer.
-The stuff is pretty close to a miracle cure, so long as you use it regularly and use a good brand.
+If your baby wears diapers, you’re going to need diaper rash cream.
+The stuff is pretty close to a miracle cure for irritated baby butts, so long as you use it regularly and use a good brand.

-For this reason, we use Honest Company diaper rash cream.
-It’s made with plant-derived, organic ingredients and without parabens, synthetic fragrances, and lots of other stuff you don’t want to touch your baby’s skin that you might find in other brands.
+Again, we like the Honest Company diaper rash cream because it’s made with plant-derived, organic ingredients and without parabens, synthetic fragrances, and lots of other stuff you don’t want to touch your baby’s skin that you might find in other brands.
 It’s available on Amazon and from the company’s website.